AlexanderFastner/flutter_game/README.md

 ## Testing the App

-### Navigation Flow

-1. **Main Menu Screen**:
-   - You'll see a blue gradient background with "Flutter Game" title
-   - Click the "Play" button to proceed

-2. **Game Setup Screen**:
-   - Select a difficulty level (Easy, Medium, or Hard)
-   - Select a map (Map 1, Map 2, or Map 3)
-   - Click "Start Game" to launch the game

-3. **Game Screen**:
-   - Currently displays the selected difficulty and map
-   - This is a placeholder - you can add your game logic here
-   - Use the back button to return to the setup screen

 ### Hot Reload

 While the app is running, you can use hot reload to see changes instantly: